jtslear/vagrant_presentation/README.md

   * Create first virtual machine
  * step_five
   * easily destroy and create a new machine, show some custom settings with the vagrant file
+ * step_six
+  * learn one of many methods to provision a virtual machine

 ##Resources##
  * [Vagrant](http://www.vagrantup.com/)